 Therefore we view the development of skills in the same way as any initiative aimed at reducing or closing the gap between skills already possessed by our staff and those that the organisation is seeking.
-This disparity should be identified and perceived as a potential for individual development, rather than as a gap.
+This disparity should be identified and perceived as a potential for individual development, rather than as a gap or weakness.

 Whilst knowledge can be acquired during formal training, skills are gained and developed only in work situations.
 Learning is therefore not confined to a specific period of time, but is a constant process of alternating between periods of work and periods of training.
-We therefore reaffirm that training also, and first and foremost, takes place whilst at work.
+We therefore reaffirm that training, first and foremost, takes place whilst at work.

 Training is therefore not separate from life at work or indeed from life itself.
 It is also part of our day-to-day managerial practices, and pertains to everyone's roles and responsibilities – trainers, coordinators, supervisors and learners.

 Thus, we reaffirm the following general principles:

 - Alignment to the organization culture, principles, operational strategies and needs

 - Learning, as understood as lifelong learning, is continuous and happens every day.